AlgoMaster Logo

 • 2 is the only even prime.
 Every other even number is divisible by 2.

 • If a number n has no divisors up to sqrt(n), it is prime.
-This is because if n = a * b where both a and b are greater than sqrt(n), then a * b > n, which is a contradiction.
+If n = a · b and both a and b are greater than sqrt(n), then a · b > n, which is a contradiction.

-This leads us to two fundamentally different approaches: checking one number at a time (trial division) versus generating all primes up to a limit (sieving).
+This leads to two fundamentally different approaches: checking one number at a time (trial division) versus generating all primes up to a limit (sieving).
+The diagram below previews what the sieve does.
+Every composite is annotated with the smallest prime that crosses it off, while primes stay green.

 Approach 1: Trial Division (Brute Force Primality Test)